mouradmagdy/Tazkarti/README.md

 # Tazkarti

-Tazkarti is a full-stack event ticketing system with assigned-seat booking, an admin event dashboard, Redis seat reservations, and SQL Server persistence.
+Tazkarti is a full-stack event ticketing system with assigned-seat booking, an admin event dashboard, Redis seat reservations.

 ## Tech Stack